volckerr/turtlewowsim/README.md

 # turtlewowsim

-Simulation for Turtle WoW that currently supports Fire/Frost Mages.
+Simulation for Turtle WoW that currently supports Fire/Frost Mages and Warlocks.

 ## Installation